OskarJakubanis/Full-Stack-Data-Pipeline-for-E-Commerce/README.md

 * **Clean, documented CSV datasets** ready for analysis
 * **Python scripts** implementing ETL, KPIs, and data analysis
 * **Summary reports** highlighting insights and metrics

+---
+## 🧪 Project Workflow

+1. **Review the data** – check `data_description.md` to understand the structure and content of the CSV files.
+2. **Clone the repository** – download all project files to your local machine.
+3. **Run each analysis script (`.py`)** – perform ETL, clean and enrich data, and generate KPI reports.
+4. **Check the console output** – review printed metrics and any generated files for insights.

+*Refer to `used_functions.md` for an overview of key Python and library functions used.*
+*In `.py` files, `#` comments show step-by-step procedures.*

+---

+## 📬 Contact

+For questions, suggestions, or collaboration proposals, please [open an issue](https://github.com/your-repo/issues) or contact me directly.